iKayden/Ruby_Jungle_project/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+Features browsing and add-to-cart capabilities for visitors, category and product creation when signed-in with Admin credentials, and bcrypt encryption for user passwords.
+Uses Stripe for test payments, and Rspec and Cypress for testing.

 ## Setup